-It has been a very busy first three quarters in 2018 and I have personally been involved in 6 practices being sold so far this year.
-What is really great about it is they happened in New York, Florida, Colorado, and New Jersey, and involved OT and PT practices.
-The deals were done with individual practitioners, corporate entities and even a therapist from abroad.
+It has been a robust first three quarters in 2019 and I have personally been involved in 4 practices being sold so far this year in the states of New York, North Carolina, and New Jersey,involving both OT and PT practices.
+The deals were done with individual practitioners as well as corporate entities.
 So, the answer to the question I get most – is there still a market for therapy practices is a resounding YES!
 This year has also affirmed for me the importance for therapists to start planning an exit strategy early and to build in value over time.
 There are value makers and value takers in every practice.
 Do you know what yours are?????

 The sale of your practice should start long before it is announced publicly.
 Proper preparation is essential.

 Not since the consolidation in our industry back in the 90’s has there been so much interest in therapy practice sales, mergers and consolidations and all research points to this trend continuing.
 Regardless of whom you might end up selling to, two points to always keep in mind are that (1) anything that increases the volume or the security of future revenue will increase the value of your practice, and (2) what makes your practice valuable to you will make it valuable to a buyer.
-More and more corporate entities are buying up practices across the country.
+More and more corporate and private equity entities are buying up practices across the country.
 Find out who are they (a comprehensive list will be provided!) and if you are missing the boat, making a deal with the devil, or might be better off selling internally to someone in your practice or a local competitor.

 1) Understand the specific criteria used to determine the valuation of a practice, including EBITDA, goodwill, infrastructure etc. and what are viewed as value makers versus value takers in the industry.

 2) Understand the steps necessary to prepare your practice to bring it to market and when to get this process started

 3) Find out the financial preparation and forms you need to have in place and for review during due diligence